-What Drew did not want to do was repeat the experience of a friend of his, who I’ll call Phil.
+What Drew did not want to do was repeat the experience of a mutual friend, who I’ll call Phil.
 Phil had worked his behind off trying to get a staid, elderly congregation to allow some innovations onto the church’s menu in order to help it reach new generations.

-I have no doubt that Our Father will greet him in Heaven with, “My beloved Phil, well done thou good and faithful servant.”
-But did Phil’s congregation deserve that?
-If they didn’t want what Phil was offering, shouldn’t Phil have felt free to move on?
-In times past ministers did not feel free to do that because the only paradigm was “Stay until your senior says that you can move.
+I have no doubt that Our Father will greet him in Heaven with beautiful words of love and grace, “My Beloved Phil, well done thou good and faithful servant!”
+But did Phil’s congregation merit that?
+If they simply didn’t want what Phil was offering, surely Phil should have felt free to move on?

+However, in times past ministers did not feel free to do that because the only paradigm was “Stay until your senior says that you can move.
 And in the meantime do what it says in the book!”

 I believe that poor Phil suffered unnecessarily – in part – because of that paradigm.

-By contrast, my perspective is that God moves us for more specific purposes than that.
-I believe he moves us for our gifts to be fruitful.
-I hope and believe that my millennial brothers and sisters lean more in that direction.
+By contrast, my perspective is that God deploys us for more specific purposes than that.
+I believe he moves us in order for each of us to make our contribution – and be fruitful.
+Jesus said, “I have sent you to bear fruit, lasting fruit.”
+I hope and believe that my millennial brothers and sisters lean more in that direction than did past generations.

-An Outcome: Use your gifts.
+- An Outcome: Use your gifts.
 Make your offering until such and such an outcome has eventuated.

-A Process: Lead the church in a specific way through specific transitions.
+- A Process: Lead the church in a specific way through specific transitions.

-A Task: In my first church assignment my task was simple – create a student congregation.
+- A Task: In my first church assignment my task was simple – create a student congregation.
 In my fourth church assignment it was equally simple – do whatever the senior pastor needs and asks of you.

-A Placement: The Lord may simply say, “Do whatever I instruct you, in this place, until further notice!”
+- A Placement: The Lord may simply say, “Do whatever I instruct you, in this place, until further notice!”

 Patrick Laughing, by Charlie Mackesy